sspark9395/sspark9395.github.io/_pages/profiles.md

     image_circular: false # crops the image to make it circular
     more_info: >
   - align: right
+    image: aqeel.jpg
+    content: about_aqeel.md
+    image_circular: false # crops the image to make it circular
+    more_info: >
+  - align: right
     image: jh.jpeg
     content: about_jh.md
     image_circular: false # crops the image to make it circular